Why Headlight is Not Working - Bulb OK

 In this guide, you will learn how to diagnose headlight problems.
-For example, cases where you have replaced the light bulb, but one of the headlights is not working.
+For example, in cases where you have replaced the light bulb, one of the headlights is not working.

-Most headlight failures are caused by a blown fuse.
-Other common problems include bad relay, switch or module.
+Most headlight failures are caused by a blown a fuse.
+Other common problems include bad relay, switch, or module.
 Wiring problems, especially inside the headlight, can also cause a headlight to stop working.

 - Highlight not working bulb ok

-- One headlight not working on low beam
+- One headlight is not working on the low beam.

 - Blow light bulb

 - Blown fuse

 If one or both headlights don't work after you replace the bulbs, check the fuses.